Fall Hikes for Families

 Length: 4.2 miles, roundtrip

-Elevation Gain: 1190 feet
+Elevation gain: 1,190 feet

 Take in the abundant plant life at Sauk Mountain.
 Photo by dannyfratella.

 Sauk Mountain in the North Cascades is unique for several reasons.
 Families start hiking in alpine meadows, and even the views from the trailhead parking lot are sweeping vistas of the meandering Sauk, Skagit, and Cascade Rivers, alongside major peaks.
 The whole trail is a steep alpine meadow.
 Twenty-eight switchbacks lead you up through grasses, blueberries, fireweed, paintbrush, heather and a few clumps of trees.
-This trail is not for toddlers because it gains 1600 feet in 2½ miles, but it was worth it to my kids when they were 6, 7 and 8.
-They liked it so well, they later went back and took friends there to see it.
+This trail is not for toddlers because it gains 1,600 feet in 2½ miles, but it's great for older kids.
+Watch for marmots and you hike.
+And on the earlier end of fall, you can find berries.
+At the top, you can see Mount Baker, Mount Shuksan and Whitehorse Mountain.
+You can see why there once was a lookout posted on this high and lovely spot.
+Note that, because this hike is so high, it's likely to get snow early.
+Check conditions before you go.

 Puget Sound and Islands